 5. To view the Print Server's current settings, type list tcpip then configure the TCP/IP Configuration option that you wish to configure such as the subnet mask or default router/gateway address.
+For example,

+'''

-For example, store tcpip route add del default routerIPaddress ifnum where "ifnum" is "1" for an Ethernet network and "2" for a wireless network.
-See Store commands on page 99 for additional information.
+store tcpip route add | del default routerIPaddress ifnum where "ifnum" is "1" for the Ethernet network.
+See Store commands on page 88 for additional information.

+'''

 6. Log out of the Telnet session with quit.
-Reboot the M302 by powering the unit off and on.
+Reboot the M305 by powering the unit off and on.